Prisma Health responds to coronavirus (COVID-19)

 Prisma Health introduces innovative ventilator device

-Prisma Health announces the introduction of VESper, a unique ventilator expansion device that allows a single ventilator to support up to four patients.
+Prisma Health announces the introduction of VESper, a unique ventilator expansion device that allows a single ventilator to support up to two patients.
 This device will increase hospital capacity to treat those needing ventilator support, including COVID-19 patients.

 Help us respond to COVID-19